Hey there. 👋

-I do technology, media and city stuff from beautiful Miami, Florida.
+I do tech, media and city stuff in beautiful Miami, Florida.

 Who's this nerd? 🤓

 Stuff I work on 🛠

 I co-founded and manage product and editorial at WhereBy.Us.
-We make engaging local media and experiences for emerging cities.
+We make engaging media and experiences for curious locals in emerging cities.

 I co-founded Code for Miami as a Code for America brigade in 2013.
 It's now an independent nonprofit dedicated to improving life in Miami-Dade County through technology.